The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-2-html-css-dom/6-grid-media-queries.md

 ## Part 1 - Grid vs Flexbox

 > **Pacing**: 5 minutes (15 minutes total)
-> **Learning Objectives:** Compare and contrast grid and flexbox.
+> **Learning Objectives:** Compare and contrast grid and Flexbox.
 Understand that grid defines a layout with rows AND columns.
-> * Use the diagram below to explain the difference between flexbox and grid.
+> * Use the diagram below to explain the difference between Flexbox and grid.
 Pose the question to the group, how many rows/columns are in the example pictured above?

 * Flexbox is a `display` type that allows us to arrange items in rows OR columns
 * Grid is a `display` type allows us to arrange items in rows AND columns